Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-The derivation of this string Newton-Cartan data is described in Apendix \ref{Appx_NCdata}.
-The dependence on the radius $R$ is reinstated via dimensional analysis.
-In the limit $R\rightarrow \infty$ one recovers the string Newton-Cartan data for the non-relativistic flat space.
+Here, we denoted by $X^I \equiv (z_1, z_m, y_i)$ the coordinates transverse to the $(t, \phi)$-coordinates, which will be used to construct light-cone coordinates.
+We should not confuse $X^I$, which are coordinates trasverse to the light-cone, with $\{ t, z_1 \}$ and $\{ z_m, \phi, y_i \}$, which are non-relativistic longitudinal and transverse coordinates respectively.
+The two vector fields $\partial_t$ and $\partial_{\phi}$ are isometries for the String Newton-Cartan vielbeine (\ref{NR_vielbeine}), and therefore they leave the non-relativistic action invariant.
+In the limit $R\rightarrow \infty$ one recovers the string Newton-Cartan data for non-relativistic flat space derived from Cartesian coordinates.

-We consider closed strings, therefore all string embedding coordinate fields are assumed to be periodic in the $\sigma$-coordinate, which takes values in $0\leq \sigma\leq 2\pi$.
-Here we shall assume that the string does not wrap around the $\phi$-direction.
+The range of $\sigma$ is $0\leq \sigma\leq 2\pi$, and the string embedding coordinates are assumed to be periodic in $\sigma$, except for $z_1$, which is assumed to be anti-periodic.
+In our analysis, we shall assume that the string does not wrap the $\phi$-direction.

-Next we shall write the action (\ref{NR_action}) in the first order formalism.
+To begin, we shall write the action (\ref{NR_action}) in the first order formalism.
 The momenta are defined as

-where we use the notation $\dot{X}^{\mu} \equiv \partial_{\tau} X^{\mu}$ and $X^{\mu \, '} \equiv \partial_{\sigma} X^{\mu}$.
-The action then takes the form\footnote{It is interesting to note that although the non-relativistic action apparently has a different structure from the relativistic one, at the end it is still possible to bring it into the form of (\ref{first_NR_action}), which is typical of the relativistic case \cite{Arutyunov:2009ga}. }